hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 ### DIDs Can Be Resolved

-All messages addressed to a DID can be resolved to a DIDDoc by the Agents involved in its transmission.
+All messages addressed to a DID (TDIDs or Public/Pairwise DIDs) can be resolved to a DIDDoc by the Agents involved in its transmission.

 Currently, this is implied in Hyperledger Indy because all DIDs are on the public ledger.
 If and when the transition is made to microledgers, this assumption becomes a constraint on the microledger implementation.
 That is, a DIDDoc known to an Agent must be available to all Agents involved in the transmission of the message to its recipient.